-Safe Harbor is a Christ-centered support group ministry that occurs twice a year over a 12-week period.
+Support Groups is a Christ-centered support group ministry that occurs twice a year over a 12-week period.
 Groups meet to support each other in sharing common life experiences.
-Classes are led by trained facilitators who are non-professionals reaching out to find hope, help, and healing for those in need.
-The only cost is the book cost.

-If these questions or others like it are something you have asked yourself; join us at Safe Harbor and see if a group is right for you.
+If these questions or others like it are something you have asked yourself; join us at LifePoint Support Group Ministry.

 If you need childcare, please register above.
 The church pays for our childcare workers, so if at some point you no longer need childcare, please let us know so we can adjust our childcare staff ratios and be good stewards of our church funds.